peterjwest/html_validator/README.md

 #HTML W3C Validator Bugs

-- Fails when table has no tbody or tbody children
+- Fails when implicit tags have no children (e.g. table has no tbody or tbody children)